Strict priority

 Optimising parameter to force the order in which parts are used

 Where priorities are set for each part (to determine the order in which parts are used in patterns) the program can be set to follow the priority exactly.
-To do this check this box.
+To do this, set the strict priority to either ‘Per material’ or ‘Across materials’.

 See the topics: